 The B-17B (Model 299M) was the first production version of the B-17 series.
 Originally, it was designated Model 299E by Boeing, but changes in Air Corps specifications were considered sufficient to justify a new factory designation.

 Outwardly, the B-17B differed from the Y1B-17 only in having a revised rudder with larger area, larger wing flaps, and a revised nose that eliminated the greenhouse gun turret in the upper nose and the belly bomb-aiming window in the lower nose.
 The upper nose turret was replaced by a simple socket for a 30-inch flexible machine gun in the extreme tip of the nose.
 The bomb-aiming window was replaced by an optical flat in the lower part of the Plexiglas nose fairing.
 The revised nose resulted in a decrease in overall length of 7 inches.
 A small plastic dome was added to the cabin roof.
 More-powerful R-1820-51 engines were fitted which delivered a maximum power of 1200 hp for takeoff and 900 hp at 25,000 feet.
+The most significant change was the addition of turbo-superchargers.
 Internally, many systems were changed and crew members were relocated.
 The brakes were changed from pneumatic to hydraulic.